rishi-a/old-website/_posts/2019-06-16-why-phd-and-not-a-job.markdown

 5. Ph.D. stipend may not be very attractive to some.
 But saving at least 15k+ and life in a vibrant campus of IIT is actually awesome.
 (Awesome for a middle class like me)

+So, that is it.
+I hope my journey will be fulfilling.
+I know it will be full of challenges and pressure, but anything worth having is difficult to have, and it is climbing that mountain that is important.